 It is also important to note that in New York State the practice of psychotherapy is now fully licensed.
 No one can call themselves a psychotherapist without a license (though that licensure process is itself quite confusing).
 That means that all therapists are beholden to laws and regulations governing ethical practice.

-There are some important questions (and perhaps I’ll seem to contradict myself here) raised by the preponderance of social workers in private practice.
+There are some important questions (and perhaps we’ll seem to contradict ourselves here) raised by the preponderance of social workers in private practice.
 While those with a degree in psychology (a PhD or PsyD) must have completed extensive training explicitly in psychotherapy in order to obtain that degree (and the subsequent license) this is actually not so for social workers!
 In New York State, as odd as it may seem, social workers can engage in a variety of clinical social work tasks such as diagnosis and assessment, clinical case management, treatment planning, and other activities more commonly associated with the practice of social work as part or all of the clinical experience needed to make them eligible for licensing.
 What that means is that you cannot assume that a social worker licensed in New York necessarily has much (or any) experience practicing psychotherapy.
-To be clear, many social workers (and I proudly count myself in this category) have extensive training and experience.
+To be clear, many social workers (and we proudly count our therapists in this category) have extensive training and experience.
 The critical point here: Don’t assume!

 And of course, beyond the critical matter of training and experience is the most critical question of all: “Can you help me?”